You offer health insurance to your workforce—that’s great. But health insurance alone doesn’t guarantee that people are actually getting health care.

 Breast cancer statistics are clear: It’s better to prevent than just react

-About 1 in 8 American women will develop breast cancer in their lifetime,5 making preventive care a necessity— especially since no one knows the exact causes of the disease, or why one woman develops it and another doesn’t.
+The unfortunate reality is, cancer touches almost everyone at some point in their lives, making preventive care a necessity — especially since no one knows the exact causes of the disease or why one develops it and another doesn’t.
 Additionally, there’s no set age at which it may occur.
-Women with high-risk factors such as a family history of the disease can develop it as early as their 30s if not before, and breast cancer in certain ethnicities—African American, Asian, Hispanic—is typically and inexplicably diagnosed over a decade earlier than it is for Caucasian women (which is in their 60s).6
+People with high-risk factors such as a family history of the disease can develop it at all different ages.

 When should women get mammograms?

-Breast cancer screenings can prevent larger medical costs
+Breast cancer screenings can help prevent larger medical costs

-The longer a problem goes unnoticed, the longer it takes to fix.
+The longer a problem goes unnoticed, the longer it may take to fix.
 And when this time is associated with a price tag, not seeking preventive measures can wind up biting your employees in the behind.

-In a world where cancer patients can face out-of-pocket costs of nearly $12,000 for just one drug,9 you might not be shocked to learn that the average cost for breast cancer treatment is between $20,000 and $100,000.10 That doesn’t mean there isn’t sticker shock—especially when you’re the one paying.
+In a world where cancer patients may face out-of-pocket costs between $10,000 to $15,000 for just one drug,7 you might not be shocked to learn that the average cost for breast cancer treatment is between $20,000 and $100,000.8 That doesn’t mean there isn’t sticker shock — especially when you’re the one paying.
 Fortunately, just as preventive care may lead to the early discovery and treatment of breast cancer, it also may lead to lower costs.
 Avoiding care can allow the disease to spread, leading to increased treatment when care is eventually sought, and the higher costs associated with it.

 How Aflac can help your employees get the care they need